The International Capital Markets Review: Brazil

 ii Relevant tax law

-On 6 May 2016, the tax authorities issued regulations introducing an ancillary obligation whereby certain entities must indicate the ultimate beneficial owner (UBO) connected to each Brazilian corporate taxpayer number (CNPJ).
+On 6 May 2016, the tax authorities issued regulations5 introducing an ancillary obligation whereby certain entities must indicate the ultimate beneficial owner (UBO) connected to each Brazilian corporate taxpayer number (CNPJ).

 Prior to 6 May 2016, Brazilian regulations did not provide a specific 'look-through' rule to reach the party deemed to be the beneficial owner of a given investment structure and, therefore, entities that were required to have CNPJ registration did not have to disclose any information on the ultimate beneficial owner of the investment.